dotnet/EntityFramework.Docs/entity-framework/core/querying/sql-queries.md

 [!code-csharp[Main](../../../samples/core/Querying/SqlQueries/Program.cs#FromSqlInclude)]

 Composing with LINQ requires your SQL query to be composable, since EF Core will treat the supplied SQL as a subquery.
-Comopsable SQL queries generally begin with the `SELECT` keyword, and cannot contain SQL features that aren't valid in a subquery, such as:
+Composable SQL queries generally begin with the `SELECT` keyword, and cannot contain SQL features that aren't valid in a subquery, such as:

 - A trailing semicolon
 - On SQL Server, a trailing query-level hint (for example, `OPTION (HASH JOIN)`)